BIFXapps/BIFX552/Labs/10_BioinformaticsData.md

-Using the `curl` package in R, download the 2016 dataset from the [NEISS site](https://www.cpsc.gov/Research--Statistics) and recreate the following figures.
+Using the `curl` package in R, download the 2016 dataset from the [NEISS site](https://www.cpsc.gov/Research--Statistics) and recreate the following figures depicting the incidence of basketball-related injuries over the year (by day in the first figure and by day of the week in the second figure).
 If you would like a hint, these are all of the functions I used (many of which we haven't discussed in class):

 -   `base::file.exists()`
 -   `base::grep()`